 - Make a note of exactly what you were doing when the problem occurred.
 Write down the message on the screen and its ID number (if any) as well as the programs you were using and the names of any items you know have been added to the System Folder since the system software was installed.
-(This information will help a service person diagnose the problem should you need to take the computer to your authorized Apple dealer for repair.) - Check the screen for any clues.
+This information will help a service person diagnose the problem.
+If you need repair service, consult the service and support information that came with your computer for instructions on how to contact an Apple-authorized service provider or Apple for assistance. - Check the screen for any clues.
 Is a menu selected?
 What programs and document icons are open?
 Note anything else that seems relevant. - If you were typing text and were not able to save it before the problem occurred, you can write down the parts of the text still visible on the screen so that some of your work will be easy to replace. - Ask other Macintosh users about the problem you're having; they may have a solution for it.